 Service members who have received a dishonorable discharge are generally not eligible for the program.
 As you can see, the eligibility requirements for VA loans are fairly broad in range.
 They are meant to include most service members who have served in the military for a certain length of time.
 Just remember the two-step system mentioned earlier.

 The Department of Veterans Affairs establishes clear and specific guidelines when it comes to length and type of service.
-But the information they offer about other VA loan requirements is somewhat vague.
+However, the information they offer about other VA loan requirements is somewhat vague.

 It’s possible to be turned down for a VA loan, even though you meet the government’s minimum guidelines for program eligibility.
 Meeting the Department’s requirements is not enough.
 You must also meet the lender’s requirements, specifically when it comes to credit scores, job history and debt-to-income ratios.
 These are the most important factors when it comes to qualifying for a VA loan today.